dmoralestech2/Java-Writings2/Java_Lambda.md

 Let's get into it.

 What is a lambda?
-Lambdas are anonymous functions.
-Functions with no names.
+In simple java term, Lambdas are functions with no name.
+They are called anonymous functions.
 It only contains parameters and function body.

 If you want to picture it, just imagine a function like:
 ```Java